cylynx/verifyml/README.md

 - Faster alignment across model builders, product owners and internal auditors
 - Oversight and accountability

 These qualitative inputs then get translated to code (where possible) and act as modelling constraints or considerations.
-The model card captures and logs artifacts relevant in the model development phase and allow such information to be easy shared across the organization.
+The model card captures and logs artifacts relevant in the model development phase and allow such information to be easily shared across the organization.

 Tests relating to performance or fairness can also be included to ensure that the model meets the desired objective.
 This can be added to a CI/CD process where such tests are run on a regular basis to ensure that there is no unexpected drift in performance.